nvidia-holoscan/holoscan-sdk/docs/holoscan_create_app.md

 ```

 **Key points:**
-- The `__init__` method receives `fragment` and `instance_name` and passes them to the base class
+- The `__init__` method receives `fragment` and `name` and passes them to the base class
 - Operators are created with the subgraph (`self`) as their fragment.
-An operator added to the fragment via a subgraph will have a name that is the subgraph `instance_name` followed by an underscore and then the operator name provided within `Subgraph.compose`.
+An operator added to the fragment via a subgraph will have a name that is the subgraph `name` followed by an underscore and then the operator name provided within `Subgraph.compose`.
 - `add_flow` defines internal connections between operators (and/or nested subgraphs)
 - `add_output_interface_port` and `add_input_interface_port` expose ports for external connections